 As the face of Rosslyn has changed, developers have remained committed to ensuring that new structures adhere to the highest standards of quality, particularly those encouraging new construction to be environmentally friendly and energy efficient.

-"Although some of the buildings in Rosslyn were constructed in the 1960s, when there was a different standard, all of Rosslyn's new construction is cutting-edge," says Douglas Plowman, the Rosslyn BID's urban planning and design manager.
+"Although some of the buildings in Rosslyn were constructed in the 1960s, when there was a different standard, all of Rosslyn's new construction is cutting-edge," says Douglas Plowman, Rosslyn BID's former urban planning and design manager.
 "Today, it's expected that new buildings will be green and seeking LEED certification."

 Created by the U.S. Green Building Council, LEED stands for Leadership in Energy and Environmental Design.
 LEED is the most popular rating system for certifying green buildings worldwide.
 Builders of residential and commercial structures can seek LEED certification in a number of areas, including building design and construction, building operations and maintenance, and interior design and construction.
 A project earns points for addressing sustainability issues across these and other areas, ultimately working toward achieving a designation of LEED Certified, Silver, Gold or Platinum.1

 "These standards are fairly rigorous," Plowman says.
 "It's incredibly difficult to attain LEED Platinum status.
 Certification also extends to operations, and LEED buildings must be responsible in their day-to-day actions, too."